 All U-style locks have limited versatility due to their size and rigidity, and admittedly, we wouldn't want to carry around a U-lock much bigger than this one.
 At 7.5" wide and 10" long, we could easily get two road bike wheels and the frame attached to any standard bike rack, as well as many of the more "artistic" racks around town.
 Doubling down and securing two frames is also a viable option most of the time with thin frames.

 Fences and signposts are well within the wheelhouse for this lock, but if you often need to lock up to trees or wider lamp posts, you'll want to go with a longer (and often heavier) chain-style lock.
-We find that for most urban applications, the Brute STD is more than adequate.
+The Brute STD is more than adequate for most urban applications.

 — Matt Bento